aanbahl/2-Factor-ANOVAs-and-Contrasts/README.md

-# 2 Factor ANOVAs and Contrasts with the Anova() Function in Car
+# 2 Factor ANOVAs, Contrasts, and Reference Groups with the Anova() Function in Car
 The car package in R 3.6.1 (Fox and Weisberg, 2019) allows you to carry out 2-factor ANOVAs with the ```Anova()``` function.
-However, certain conditions may require the specification of contrasts.
-Each contrast is used for a specific condition, as specified in the help page for package.
+However, certain conditions may require the specification of contrasts and reference groups.
+Each contrast and reference groups is used for a specific condition, as specified in the help page for package.
 For first time users of this function, these contrasts may get confusing and tricky.
-The following tutorial shows you how and when to use the contrasts (if at all) in a 2 factor ANOVA using the ```Anova() ``` function.
+The following tutorial shows you how and when to use the contrasts and reference groups (if at all) in a 2 factor ANOVA using the ```Anova() ``` function.

 # What is a 2 factor ANOVA?
 A 2 way ANOVA (Analysis of Variance Test) tests the effects of two categorical variables, and the effect of the variables on each other.